 Main Content Start

-Philosophy is a way of approaching how we think about the nature of the world, the universe, society, and human thought.
-By taking a Philosophy course, you may learn methods of questioning, critical discussion, and rational argument concerning matters such as existence, knowledge, values, reason, mind, and language.
-The ideas in Philosophy are often general and abstract.
+Philosophy courses shift the way you think about the nature of the world, the universe, society and human thought.
+You'll learn methods of questioning, critical discussion and rational argument concerning matters such as existence, knowledge, values, reason, mind and language.

-Philosophy is exercised every day.
-It helps us develop critical and logical thinking skills, so we can decide what is and what isn't true.
+Philosophy also helps you develop critical and logical thinking skills, so you can decide what is and what is not true.
 It encompasses not only logic but a moral and ethical means of understanding.